cyberang3l/sysdata-collector/docs/Usage-examples-and-scenarios.md

   -j, --only-print-samples
                         Enabling this flag, will disable saving samples in a file.
 They will only be printed instead.
-  -C conf_file, --conffile conf_file
+  -k PLUGIN_IDENTIFIER_NAME, --test-plugin PLUGIN_IDENTIFIER_NAME
+                        Use this option for debugging newly created plugins.
+                        Get the plugin identified name by using the '--list- available-plugins' option
+  -C CONF_FILE, --conf-file CONF_FILE
-                        conf_file where the configuration will be read from (Default: will search for file 'sysdata-
+                        CONF_FILE where the configuration will be read from (Default: will search for file 'sysdata-
                         collector.conf' in the known predefined locations -D, --daemon          run in daemon mode